yingyonghui/CommPath/README.md

 # For more information about gsva algorithm, see the GSVA package
 tumor.obj <- scorePath(object = tumor.obj, method = 'gsva', min.size = 10, parallel.sz = 4)
 ```
-After that Commpath provide **diffAllPath** to perform pathway differential activation analysis for cells in each identity class and find the receptor and ligand in the pathway:
+After that CommPath provide **diffAllPath** to perform pathway differential activation analysis for cells in each identity class and find the receptor and ligand in the pathway:
 ```
 # get significantly up-regulated pathways in each identity class
 acti.path.dat <- diffAllPath(object = tumor.obj, only.posi = TRUE, only.sig = TRUE)